BoYanZh/Apex-Crispy-Duck/README.md

 # Apex Crispy Duck

 A powerful Discord bot designed to automate the creation of "Apex Legends" highlight compilations.
-It fetches clips shared in your Discord server, processes them with professional-looking overlays and normalized audio, merges them into a single video with background music, and even generates a custom thumbnail.
+It fetches clips uploaded to outplayed.tv shared in your Discord server, processes them with professional-looking overlays and normalized audio, merges them into a single video with background music, and even generates a custom thumbnail.
 The entire process is hardware-accelerated using NVIDIA GPUs for maximum speed.

 ## Features